tbouffard/jo-winter/README.md

 # jo-winter

-The documentation content for the JOPedia Antora example
+The Winter Olympic Game content for the [jopedia Antora example](https://github.com/benjaminParisel/jopedia).

+The content is in French.